TeliaSoneraNorge/styleguide/README.md

 - Expose your React component in `component-lib/src/index.js`
 - Add a `YourComponent.pcss` file for your PostCSS
-- Add examples of usage of your component to `src/client/examples/atoms|molecules|organisms` (again you can look at Button examples) and expose the component you are using in `examples-page.js`
+- Add examples of usage of your component to `src/client/examples/atoms|molecules|organisms` (again you can look at Button examples)

 ## Serving the styleguide locally for consumption from another local web app